List of characters in The Lego Movie franchise: IT Nerds

-Fuschia Ninja
+Fuchsia Ninja

 Fuchsia Ninja (voiced by David Burrows) is a ninja who has the "element of surprise."
 When Lloyd asks why he can't be the one with the "element of surprise", Master Wu states that the Fuchsia Ninja has it as the Fuchsia Ninja suddenly appears and surprises them.

-Chen the Cheerleader
+Chad the Cheerleader

-Chen (voiced by Randall Park) is a male cheerleader at Ninjago High School.
-When he and some cheerleader say "Boo Lloyd" because of his father's actions, Lloyd sarcastically replied that they have a No. 1 hit on their hands, but they take it seriously and soon sang it on the radio which later produced a remix.
-During the confrontation with Meowthra, Chen was among the Ninjago City civilians who saw Lloyd Garmadon unmask himself and were surprised at it.
+Chad (voiced by Randall Park) is a male cheerleader at Ninjago High School.
+When he and some cheerleaders created a cheer titled "Boo Lloyd" because of his father's actions, Lloyd sarcastically replied that they have a No. 1 hit on their hands, but they take it seriously and soon sang it on the radio which later produced a remix.
+During the confrontation with Meowthra, Chad was among the Ninjago City civilians who saw Lloyd Garmadon unmask himself and were surprised at it.

 Maggie the Cheerleader

-Maggie (voiced by Retta) is a female cheerleader at Ninjago High School who is friends with Chen.
+Maggie (voiced by Retta) is a female cheerleader at Ninjago High School who is friends with Chad.